-The information criteria in Table 2 is used to select the number of regimes.
+The information criteria in Table 2 are used to select the number of regimes.
 The study used the Akaike information criterion (AIC) and Schwarz information criterion (SIC).
-The result indicated that 2 Regime has the minimum information criteria with an AIC of 18.212 and SIC of 18.995 therefore 2 regimes where chosen based on the least information criteria.
+The result indicated that 2 Regime has the minimum information criteria with an AIC of 18.212 and SIC of 18.995 therefore 2 regimes were chosen based on the least information criteria.
 The regimes are identified as expansion (regime 1) and contraction (regime 2).
 Tuaneh and Essi (2021) in their study on Markov-Switching Vector Autoregressive Modelling (Intercept Adjusted); Application to International Trade and Macroeconomic Stability in Nigeria (2000–2019) choose 2 regimes.
 Also, the Lag length selection chose lag 3 based on lag selection criteria.

 4.2: Model Selection

-Sixteen (16) models, 8 of the Markov Switching Intercept and 8 of Markov Switching Means were estimated.
+Sixteen (16) models, 8 of the Markov Switching Intercept, and 8 of Markov Switching Means were estimated.
 The information criteria results are summarized in Table 3 below.

 Table 3: Markov Switching Vector Autoregressive Models Selection